globalbioticinteractions/ecm-workshop/_episodes/04-small-group.md

 - "Discuss with your group what association terms were derived for each specimen"
 - "Make sure everyone has a chance to be heard"
 - "Come to a consensus association term that should be used for each specimen"
-- "Appoint group spokes person for sharing your group's results with the larger workshop group"
+- "Appoint group spokesperson for sharing your group's results with the larger workshop group"
 keypoints:
-- "Web tools are for exploring indexed data and providing feedback"
+- "There may be different interpretations about association data"
-- "Web tools facilitate communication within biodiversity data community"
+- "It can sometimes be difficult to agree"
-- "Web tools are dynamic and subject to change"
+- "Sometimes new terms or fields need to be created to adequately address the data available"
 ---

 ## Objectives